 And then I didn’t know what the hell to do.
-I couldn’t stay living in my home town.
+I couldn’t stay living in my hometown.
 I just couldn’t.
 You know?
 No. I couldn’t.
 But I also couldn’t leave again.
 I couldn’t go that far away from my mum.
 So I found the in-between: I moved to Edinburgh, which is where my mum is from.
 She has five sisters here.
-Her mother was still alive when I came here, too.
-I came here in case my mum decided she wanted to leave my home town and come back here.
+I came here in case my mum decided she wanted to leave my hometown and come here as well.

 In the end, that’s exactly what happened.
 My mum lives in Edinburgh again now, too, despite spending most of her life in England.
 My mum is a completely different person to me.
 I won’t talk about her too much here, but suffice it to say I am outgoing, confident, worry-free and don’t give a shit what anyone thinks about me.
 My mum is basically the opposite.
 And I feel very protective of her.
 I know she doesn’t want me to leave, and I don’t want to leave her, but at the same time, I can’t stay.
 I have to live my own life, and we both know that.